 After their experience at Road to Zero, students can feel empowered to make informed decisions about their road and transport use.
-They understand that their actions can have an impact at a personal, family and community level.
+They will be aware that their actions can have an impact at a personal, family and community level.

-1. CREATE A SMART ROAD SAFETY GOAL.
+CREATE A SMART ROAD SAFETY GOAL